Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 where $\zeta_i$ are zeroes of the Bessel function $J_0(\cdot)$.

-The leading order analysis above is only a necessary, but not sufficient, condition for dynamical freezing.
-First of all, the $B_{mn}$ calculated above do not take into account the part of $H_\text{static}$ that commutes with $H_\text{drive}$, which introduces an additional phase of order $(\delta E_m-\delta E_n)T$ in Eq.~\eqref{eq:Bmn}, where $\delta E_m=\braket{m|H_\text{static}|m}$.
-These corrections need to be small for freezing to be robust.
-Secondly, the phenomenon of resonance, i.e. a strong hybridization between $\ket{m},\ket{n}$, in the presence of degeneracies in the floquet quasienergy spectrum can also invalidate freezing \cite{AHaldar2020}.
-Both of the above issues can be overcome by working in the limit of a driving frequency larger than all pairs of $\delta E_m-\delta E_n$ with $\braket{m|H_\text{static}|n}\neq 0$, which can be achieved by $\Omega\gg \{t_\alpha,J_\alpha,V_{LR},J_{LR}\}$, i.e. the energy scale of single-particle or two-particle excitations.
+We note that the condition above does not guarantee freezing, especially when the many-body spectrum of the static Hamiltonian is as chaotic and unconventional as in the SYK models.
+However, if the freezing phenomenon does occur, we expect its position will be characterized by Eq.\eqref{eq:criterion}, especially in the limit of $\Omega\gg \{t_\alpha,J_\alpha,V_{LR},J_{LR}\}$, i.e. the energy scale of single-particle or two-particle excitations.
 Crucially, the discussion so far has not relied on either the large-$N$ limit or disorder-averaging.
-Therefore, dynamical freezing is expected to arise for a small$-N$ for individual disorder realizations, as well as in the large$-N$ disorder-averaged limit.
+Therefore, if dynamical freezing arises in the regime suggested above, it should do so at small$-N$ for individual disorder realizations, as well as in the large$-N$ disorder-averaged limit.
+We also point out that freezing is rendered approximate by terms beyond the leading-order Magnus analysis here, which we will demonstrate later by the nonzero conductivity between the two quantum dots.}